AliSafari-IT/asafarim-navlinks/Readme.md

-# React component asafarim-navlinks
+# React Component `asafarim-navlinks`

-`asafarim-navlinks` is a simple React component for rendering navigation link items.
+`asafarim-navlinks` is a simple React component for rendering navigation link items, including support for dropdown menus.
 It takes an array of link objects and returns a rendered navigation menu.

 ## Installation